Sep 08, 2017

 One or more participants in the agreement may promise to not disclose technical information received from the other party.
 If the information is revealed to another individual or company, the injured party may claim a breach of contract and can seek injunctive and monetary damages.

-If you have questions about an employment agreement that contains a confidentiality clause or if you have been accused by your former employer of violating a confidentiality clause, contact Ed Feinstein or Deborah Marcuse for assistance.
+If you have questions about an employment agreement that contains a confidentiality clause or if you have been accused by your former employer of violating a confidentiality clause, contact Ed Feinstein for assistance.